 Welcome to Freedom 35 Blog

-Building wealth is all about understanding the capital markets and managing risk.
+Building wealth is all about understanding capital markets and controlling risk.
 Instead of being a workaholic I let my money do the heavy lifting for me.
-Between the start of my career in 2008 to 2020 I have earned a cumulative amount of $680,000 of net income (after tax) from all sources according to my tax returns.
-But my net worth is over $1 million today thanks to my investments. 🙂 I’m Liquid, and welcome to my blog!
+Between the start of my career in 2008 to 2020 I have earned a cumulative net income of $680,000 according to my tax returns.
+But my net worth is over $1.5 million today. 🙂

 How I got started

-I moved out from my parent’s basement in 2009 when I was 21 years old.
-Since then I’ve paid off $15,000 of student loans, quadrupled my home equity, built up a $500,000 stock portfolio, and acquired nearly $600,000 worth of additional investments such as real estate, private mortgages, Bitcoin, and precious metals.
+I moved out from my parent’s basement when I was 21 years old.
+Since then I’ve paid off $15,000 of student loans, quadrupled my home equity, built up a $500,000 stock portfolio, and acquired over $1,000,000 worth of additional investments such as real estate, private mortgages, green energy bonds, Bitcoin, and precious metals.